From our Free Quilt Block Patterns Library

 On this page you'll also find downloads for this basic pattern in 5 different sizes along with illustrations of several other blocks that carry the 'Arrowhead' name.

 Pairs of Flying Geese such as these are used as units within many other blocks.
-Point with your cursor to each block below to reveal it's name.
+If the block name is underlined, click it to go to the instructions to make it.

 Hate paper piecing?
-Click here for alternative methods for constructing Flying Geese units.
+Click here for alternative methods to construct Flying Geese units.

 Grid Size: 1-1/2"

-want to reduce or eliminate the use of steam for pressing these paper
+You may want to reduce or eliminate the use of steam for pressing these paper pieced blocks.

 Take a minute to review our favorite technique to make the flattest quilt blocks ever!